DashFight’s Elizbar Ramazashvili writes for Esports Insider to discuss Riot Games’ imminent arrival to the Fighting Game Community (FGC).

 Assuming Riot Games delivers a deep, competent, engaging game, all it will have to do to take the FGC by storm is not squander the esports implementation.
 When in Rome, do as the Romans do.

-DashFight is an all-in-one fighting games hub, fully packed with guides, news, VODs, events, and rankings for games like Tekken 7, Street Fighter V, Super Smash Bros.
+DashFight is an all-in-one fighting games hub featuring guides, news, VODs, events, and rankings for games like Tekken 7, Street Fighter V, Super Smash Bros.
 Ultimate, Mortal Kombat 11, Dragon Ball FighterZ, Brawlhalla, and Guilty Gear -STRIVE-.